skx/e-comments/README.md

 #### Comment Server Deployment

-Assuming you have the appropriate library available you should specify your preferred storage mechanism like so:
+Assuming you have the appropriate library available you should specify your preferred storage mechanism via the command line options `--redis` or `--sqlite`:

-     $ STORAGE=redis ./server/comments.rb

-Or:

-     $ STORAGE=sqlite ./server/comments.rb

-When SQLite is chosen the database can be set to an explicit path via the DB variable:

-     $ DB=/tmp/comments.db STORAGE=sqlite ./server/comments.rb

-As a shortcut you may prefer:

      $ ./server/comments.rb --redis | --sqlite=/tmp/foo.db